 Why I can do this job - this is the most important thing so don't fluff this sentence up.
 And why I want to do this job, because clients like knowing you give a monkeys.

 2-3 relevant examples of my work - (I find urls work fine, but I also sometimes attach pdfs - use different websites/sources for each if you can.)

 Explain what my proposal amount includes (to avoid any potential confusion about what you are going to deliver for the money) and if relevant also give your hourly rate if you think they will want to negotiate or want a more specific budget.

 And to summarise... online job boards won't make you a millionaire, but they'll help get you started as a freelancer.

 There's so much more I could say on both finding and choosing the GOOD jobs and submitting effective proposals, but I think this article is right in saying that there is no such thing as the perfect proposal.
-Don't worry about it too much, instead spend that time being effective in your search for work and submitting more proposals.
+Don't worry about it too much if you've covered everything the client is asking for, instead spend that time being effective in your search for work and submitting more proposals.

 And finally, I never intended for anyone to make a full-time freelance career out of jobs they get on Upwork or PeoplePerHour or any of the others, though it can be done and is being done - very successfully.
 But I do believe they are a great way to kick start a career and to also act as a buffer when you want to earn a little extra money quickly, just like I'll be doing this month.